Sacra Logo

 None

-Sacra estimates that CoreWeave hit $465M in revenue in 2023, up 1760% or about 19x from $25M in 2022, off the rapid acceleration of demand for GPU compute from cloud providers, LLM companies, and every app looking to integrate generative AI features.
-CoreWeave projects $2.3B of revenue in 2024, with signed cloud contracts in excess of $7B through 2026, up from $5B in early 2023.
+Sacra estimates that CoreWeave hit $2B in revenue in 2024, up 330% YoY from $465M in 2023, off the rapid acceleration of demand for GPU compute from cloud providers, LLM companies, and every app looking to integrate generative AI features.
+CoreWeave projects $8B of revenue in 2025.

-A significant portion of that $7B in contracts came from Microsoft, which agreed on a multi-year deal for CoreWeave to supply it with GPU compute amid rising demand from Azure cloud customers that Microsoft has not been able to meet.
+$10B of its $17B in booked contracts came from Microsoft, which agreed on a multi-year deal for CoreWeave to supply it with GPU compute amid rising demand from Azure cloud customers that Microsoft has not been able to meet.

 Valuation